The Post-Star: History

 The Post-Star is currently owned by Lee Enterprises out of Davenport, Iowa.
 Lee has controlled the paper since February 12, 2002, when it merged with Howard Publications.

 On April 20, 2009, the Post-Star won its first Pulitzer Prize, for the editorial work of Mark Mahoney.

 For a time, the Post-Star maintained two distinctly different online presences.
 PostStar.net was an all-inclusive, subscription-based offering; Poststar.com offers the reader a few free articles per month, requiring a subscription beyond that.
 As of April 2007, PostStar.net ceased operation.

+Starting July 11, 2023, the print edition of the newspaper will be reduced to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper will transition from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.